 (f) Real-Time Bid Cost Recovery.

 (1) In General.
 The CAISO will provide EIM Participating Resources RTM Bid Cost Recovery.
+The CAISO will net RUC Bid Cost Shortfalls and RUC Bid Cost Surpluses in accordance with Section 11.8.5 for EIM Participating Resources that are also EDAM Resources.

 (2) Calculation of Real-Time Bid Cost Recovery.
 The CAISO will calculate Real-Time Bid Cost Recovery in accordance with Section 11.8.4, except that the CAISO will treat a non-zero EIM Base Schedule of an EIM Participating Resource as an IFM Self-Schedule and the corresponding intervals as IFM self-commitment intervals.